YRF Spy Universe: Vikram

 Major Vikram (Raghu) Chelapathi is a RAW agent played by N. T. Rama Rao Jr. He is the childhood friend of Kabir, and had mentored him.
 They both became pickpockets and ended up in a juvenile detention centre.
 There, they are visited by Colonel Sunil Luthra who motivates them to join the Army.
 Vikram, however does not get selected, leading to him escaping in retaliation.
 He eventually joins the Army and becomes a member of Kali.
 His plans however are stopped by Kabir who defeats him.
 However, he reedems himself and helps Kabir eliminate the remaining members of the cartel.
 Although he is declared dead in India, he promises to work with Kabir in the shadows.

+Sita

+Sita is an assassin played by Alia Bhatt.
+The older twin daughter of Colonel Vikrant Kaul, she was raised in isolation and trained by Colonel Fateh Singh Lakhawat as part of a covert super-soldier program codenamed Alpha.